 Strictly Necessary Cookies

-These cookies are essential, as they enable you to move around the site and use its features - such as accessing secure areas.
+These cookies are essential, as they enable you to move around the website and use its features, such as accessing secure areas.
 Without these cookies, services you've asked for can't be provided.
-These cookies don’t gather information about you for the purposes of marketing, or remembering where you've been on the internet.
+These cookies don’t gather information about you that is used for marketing or remembering where you've been on the internet.

 These cookies collect information about how you use a website, for example which pages you go to most often and if you get error messages from certain pages.
 These cookies don’t gather information that identifies you.
 All information these cookies collect is anonymous and is only used to improve how a website works.

 These cookies are not used to target you with online marketing.
 Without these cookies we can't learn how our website is performing and make relevant improvements that could better your browsing experience.

 These cookies allow a website to remember choices you make (such as your user name, language or the region you're in) and tailor the website to provide enhanced features and content for you.
 For instance, a website may be able to provide you with local weather reports or traffic news.

 These cookies can also be used to remember changes you've made to text size, font and other parts of pages that you can customise.
 They may also be used to provide services you've asked for such as watching a video or commenting on a blog.
 The information these cookies collect may be anonymous and they cannot track your browsing activity on other websites.